 How Long Does the Loony Dook Last?

-The parade is fairly long as it has 1,000 people in, so it takes around 20 – 30 minutes for everyone to get in the water and out again.
+Depending on how busy the event is it can take 20 – 40 minutes for everyone to get in the water and out again.
 However, the first wave is the most fun to watch going in in my opinion.

 Where to Watch the Loony Dook from?